 6. Take off the foil and remove any remaining polish with a ceramic removal tool or an orange stick.

 While soaking off gel polish you need to remember that it doesn't come off like nail polish does.
 Usually, after a few minutes, the surface becomes cracked and starts to lift from the nail.
 Then we need to help it to peel off completely.

-The perfect tool for this is a professional ceramic removal tool, it was created for taking off gel polish.
-It is equipped with a very tough, angled tip that makes gel polish peel off easily from the nail without damaging the plate and without splitting it.
+The perfect tool for this is a professionalceramic removal tool, it was created for taking off gel polish.
+It is equipped with a very tough, angled tip that makes gel polish peel off easily from the nail without damaging the plate or splitting it.
 It is perfect for using in a beauty salon because this tool is durable and easy to disinfect.
 It is enclosed in an elegant case with Swarovski crystals and a cap.

 Remover or acetone?

 To soak off gel polish you need an acetone or a special Lanoline Remover.
 What is the difference and which one to choose?

 Pure acetone is very effective but also quite harsh for our nails and cuticles, It can dry our cuticles and burn the skin - when this happens the procedure should be interrupted.
 The clients often complain about the smell of acetone.